Discrimination in Saudi Arabia: Non-Wahhabi Sunnis

 Though the majority of Saudis are Sunni, they still include many non-Wahhabis.
 These subgroups include different schools of thoughts and jurisprudence such as Hanafi, Maliki and Shafi’i with some also subscribing to Sufism.

 Members of non-Wahhabi Sunni subgroups face varying levels of scrutiny and discrimination, including restricted religious freedoms due to the Wahhabi's definition of Sunni Islam along strict lines.
 Celebration of religious ceremonies such as Mawlid, which is forbidden in Saudi Arabia, is a prime example of that.

 Non-Muslims

 Although there is discrimination against non-Muslims (usually Western foreigners, Jews, Christians, etc.) in general this goes unnoticed as these cases are relatively uncommon compared to those of other minorities.

 Antisemitism

 In Saudi Arabia, antisemitism is commonplace.
 Saudi Arabian media often denounces Jews in books, news articles and with what some describe as antisemitic satire.
 Saudi Arabian government officials and state religious leaders often promote the idea that Jews are conspiring to take over the entire world; as proof of their claims they publish and frequently cite the fictional work, The Protocols of the Elders of Zion as factual.

 Nationality-based

 Foreign workers

-Human Rights Watch (HRW) describes the working conditions of foreign workers, most of whom come from developing countries in South Asia, as "near-slavery" and attributes them to "deeply rooted gender, religious, and racial discrimination".
-Workers are often unwilling to report their employers for fear of losing their jobs or further abuse.

-Saudi Arabia has more than 10.24 million foreign workers, who are engaged in manual, accounting, service and domestic work, accounting for one-third of the Kingdom's population and more than half of its workforce.
+As of 2025, Saudi Arabia has more than 13 million migrant workers, an estimated 4 million are domestic workers from Africa and Asia.
+They account accounting for one-third of the Kingdom's population and more than half of its workforce.